- 1 The White List

 Which aircraft are eligible to be added to the white list?

 It has been decided to change the way the criteria for the white list are specified.
 As from the 19th July 2018 white list. rather than identifying a list of avionics that are acceptable a list of avionics that are not acceptable will be published (the 'black list').
 All other avionics will be eligible for the white list and their performance will be monitored.
 Aircraft operators are still required to provide details of the avionics installed on each aircraft and are expected to provide regular updates to that information.
-Avionics which are seen to perform poorly but for which further data is required in order to be conclusive will be added to a ‘grey list’
+Avionics which are seen to perform poorly but for which further data is required in order to be conclusive will be added to a ‘grey list’.
+The fact that an aircraft is on the white list does not guarantee that it performs well; simply that it has not been observed to perform poorly.

 The Black List and Grey List criteria